History of Winnipeg Jets in Timeline

 November 14, 2017: Dale Hawerchuk Honoured

-On November 14, 2017, Dale Hawerchuk was inducted into the Winnipeg Jets Hall of Fame.
+Dale Hawerchuk was honoured on November 14, 2017, and inducted into the Winnipeg Jets Hall of Fame.

-In 2017, Shane Hnidy moved to AT&T SportsNet Rocky Mountain to cover the Vegas Golden Knights.
+Shane Hnidy was the team's lead colour commentator from the 2011–12 to 2016–17 seasons and has since moved to AT&T SportsNet Rocky Mountain to cover the Vegas Golden Knights in 2017.

 March 25, 2018: Jets Clinch Playoff Spot

-On March 25, 2018, the Winnipeg Jets beat the Nashville Predators 5–4 in a shootout, clinching a spot in the 2018 Stanley Cup playoffs.
+On March 25, 2018, the Jets beat the Nashville Predators 5–4 in a shootout, and clinched a spot in the 2018 Stanley Cup playoffs.

 April 20, 2018: Jets Win First Playoff Series

-On April 20, 2018, the Winnipeg Jets won their first playoff series in franchise history (and the first series victory in 31 years for the city) with a 5–0 victory over the Minnesota Wild in game five of the first-round series, winning the series 4–1.
+On April 20, 2018, the Jets won their first playoff series in franchise history (and the first series victory in 31 years for the city) with a 5–0 victory over the Minnesota Wild in game five of the first round series, winning the series 4–1.

 May 10, 2018: Jets Advance to Conference Finals

-On May 10, 2018, the Winnipeg Jets advanced to the Conference finals for the first time in franchise history, defeating the Nashville Predators four games to three.
-This marked the first time that either iteration of the Winnipeg Jets had advanced beyond the second round of the playoffs.
+On May 10, 2018, the Jets made franchise history by advancing to the conference finals for the first time, defeating the Nashville Predators four games to three.

 Prior to the 2018–19 season, the Winnipeg Jets introduced their first alternate uniform, featuring aviator blue as the base colour, along with a new "Jets" wordmark, block letters and numbers, and striping inspired from the 1990–96 uniforms of the original Jets.